arjunguha/compsci220-scala/website/hw/pong/index.md

 def hasHitPaddle(ball: Ball, paddle: Paddle): Boolean
 {% endhighlight %}

-*Hint*: Don't forget to acccount for the radius of the ball.
-For both functions, you need to calculate *the distance between a point and a line segment.*
-You can do this using the [law of cosines], or using one of the methods of `Vector2D`.
+In principle, both functions need to calculate the distance between a point (the center of the ball) and a line segment (a paddle or an edge of the table).
+You have to account for the radius of the ball too. `Vector2D` has some methods that will help you.
+If you want to do the math yourself, you can use the [law of cosines].

 Write the following function:

 {% highlight scala %}
-// Assumes that ball has not collided with anything def moveBall(game: Game): Game
+// Assumes that ball is not currently in a collision def moveBall(game: Game): Game
 {% endhighlight %}

 This function should move the ball along its current trajectory if no collision will occur.
-If a collision would occur, it should leave the position of the ball unchanged, but update the velocity to simulate a "bounce".
+If a collision would occur, it should leave the position of the ball unchanged, but update the velocity to simulate a bounce.

-Finally, you can update the call to `animate` to move both the ball and the paddles:
+Finally, update the call to `animate` to move both the ball and the paddles:

 {% highlight scala %}
 animate(init = initGame,